Daksh-Singh/Leetcode/Array 101/README.md

-This folder contains basic interview and practice question offered by Leetcode in the explore to learn more about Array, under the name of Array1
+This folder contains basic interview and practice question offered by Leetcode in the explore to learn more about Array, under the name of Array101.

-I have implemented most of these practice questions in C++.
+I have implemented most of these practice questions in C++, initially with Brute Force and later modifying them with less complex Algorithms.